Faisal163/Faisal163/README.md

 <h3 align="left">Work Experience:</h3>

-- Worked at Allied Tajar, a company specializing in ERP software development, where I contributed to the development of the company's website and assisted in software projects.
-[Allied Tajar](alliedtajar.com)
+- Worked at Allied Tajar, a company specializing in ERP software development, where I contributed to the development of the company's website and assisted in software projects. <a href="https://www.alliedtajar.com" target="blank">Allied Tajar</a>

 - I built a job-finding website that allows users to search for jobs and also rent houses.
-I was responsible for creating an intuitive and user-friendly interface.
-[DIHP](di-hp.com)
+I was responsible for creating an intuitive and user-friendly interface.<a href="https://www.di-hp.com" target="blank">DIHP</a>

 - Developed the AIFact website, featuring links to various AI tools.
 I was responsible for creating a clean, user-friendly interface to provide easy access to AI resources.
 [AIFact](faisal163.github.io/aifact/index.html)